 ClamAV is commonly used for gateways, like scanning e-mail (attachments) or files stored on disk.

 Security is about protecting the weakest link in the chain.
-Strengthening each link up till an acceptable point, where risk, costs and effort are balanced.
+Strengthening each link up to an acceptable point, where risk, costs, and effort are balanced.
 Hardening is about removing unneeded parts (or links), to avoid they can be attacked.
-This might be reducing the amount of user accounts, software components and loadable modules.
-Additionally hardening focuses on improving the remaining links in the chain.
+This might be reducing the number of user accounts, software components, and loadable modules.
+Additionally, hardening focuses on improving the remaining links in the chain.
 Examples include implementing a firewall, restrict access to binaries and directories.

 Most malware is using weaknesses of installed and active software components, to find a small hole and circumvent system security measures.
 The best way to protect a system is to focus on installing security patches as soon a possible.
 This minimizes the amount of time between the time a vulnerability is discovered and the time find a related exploit being used.
 All other updates can be installed on a regular basis on when appropriate.

-Security patching for Linux is besides hardening one of the strongest and most effective methods to protect systems.
+Software patching for Linux is together with system hardening one of the strongest and most effective methods to protect systems.

 While prevention is good, it’s even better to have proper detection methods.
 An extensive system audit can reveal weaknesses and actually often does.
 These weaknesses can then be solved by the earlier mentioned hardening steps.
 Additionally, auditing can reveal traces of break-ins or attempts to do so.
 As no single security measure is flawless, regular checks should be mandatory.
 In case you didn’t use our tool Lynis yet, give it a try.
 It’s open source and freely available (GPLv3 licensed).